liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/00-from-liferay-6-to-liferay-7-intro.markdown

 effectively using the platform's tools.

 @product-ver@ was designed as an enhancement that builds off of what you already know.
-Its Code Upgrade Tool and this Learning Path help get your existing plugins running on @product-ver@ right away.
+Its Upgrade Planner and this Learning Path help get your existing plugins running on @product-ver@ right away.
 The tool automates much of the process.
 After you upgrade your plugins, you can build and deploy them as you always have.